sdgirard/todo-app-code-challenge/docs/architecture/backend/overview.md

 - **Domain:** the Model types themselves — plain, framework-agnostic where possible.
 - **Infrastructure (Repository/Persistence):** also Model-typed; swapping file-based for in-memory (or a real DB later) shouldn't ripple up past this layer.

-## Open Questions / TODO
+## Resolved (formerly Open Questions / TODO)

-- Exact command/query list per CRUD operation (Add, Update, Complete, Incomplete, Delete → commands; List, View → queries) — needs to be enumerated.
-- `IEndpoint` interface shape and shared endpoint-mapping helper — needs to be defined for this project (not carried over verbatim from prior work, just the pattern).
-- Persistence mechanism is decided: EF Core + SQLite (see Persistence section above).
-SQLite package/connection string configuration, exact PVC mount path for the home-lab deployment, and local dev file path are not yet finalized.
-- Testing strategy per layer (service tier vs CQRS handlers vs repository) — not yet written up.
+All six feature endpoints are implemented; the items originally tracked here are resolved:

+- ~~Exact command/query list per CRUD operation~~ — resolved: `AddTodoCommand`, `UpdateTodoCommand` (also backs Complete/Incomplete — see [`../../features/update-completion-status/spec.md#cqrs`](../../features/update-completion-status/spec.md#cqrs), no separate command was added), `DeleteTodoCommand`; `ListTodosQuery`, `GetTodoByIdQuery`.
+Full detail in [`cqrs.md`](./cqrs.md#registration) and each feature's own spec.
+- ~~`IEndpoint` interface shape and shared endpoint-mapping helper~~ — resolved: `IEndpoint.cs` (a `static abstract void Map(IEndpointRouteBuilder app)` member) and the private `MapEndpoint<TEndpoint>()` helper in `Endpoints.cs`, both shown above, are what shipped.
+- ~~SQLite package/connection string configuration, exact PVC mount path, local dev file path~~ — resolved: see [Where the SQLite file lives](#where-the-sqlite-file-lives) above.
+The PVC/StorageClass definition itself remains TODO in `deployment.md`'s Cluster/Ingress section — an infra item, not a backend-code one.
+- ~~Testing strategy per layer~~ — resolved: `RequestValidator` rules, `TodoMapping` methods, and CQRS command/query handlers are unit tested with `Mock<ITodoRepository>` (Moq) in `TodoApi.Todos.Tests`; each endpoint's full HTTP contract is integration tested via `WebApplicationFactory` (repository still mocked) in `TodoApi.Gateway.Tests`.
+See [`../../standards/aspnet-web-api-guidelines.md#testing`](../../standards/aspnet-web-api-guidelines.md#testing) for the full writeup, including the real/mocked persistence trade-off this approach accepts.
 - ~~`Mapster.SourceGenerator` NuGet package reference/version~~ — resolved: no mapping library used at all; hand-written `{Feature}Mapping` extension methods instead (see Mapping section above).
-- CQRS dispatch mechanism specifics — see [`cqrs.md`](./cqrs.md) Open Questions.
+- CQRS dispatch mechanism specifics — see [`cqrs.md`](./cqrs.md) for the final registration list and the `IUpdateTodoCommandHandler`-has-two-callers exception.

 ## Error Response Contract